mo-cmyk/goscrape/README.md

 ### Version 0.1.3 (2022.09.22)

-- Fixed a bug where the package failed to gather the file name of the provided demo file while using the fetch command
+- Resolved an issue where the package failed to gather the file name of the fetched demo file

 ### Version 0.1.2 (2022.05.30)